 Nut milk is made by blending nuts with water and then straining the mixture to remove the solids.

-These are the 3 most popular ways you can make homemade nut milk!
+The 3 most popular ways you can make homemade nut milk are:

-1: Homemade nut milk in a blender with a nut bag:
+1: Homemade plant-based milk with a nut milk maker

 - 100g ( 2/3 cup) nuts/oats